NCERT Solutions For Class 10 Science Chapter 13 Our Environment

 The NCERT Solutions for Class 10 Science Chapter 13 Our Environment help students understand how organisms interact with each other and their surroundings.
 All living beings, from tiny microorganisms to tall plants and animals, depend on their environment.
-The system includes living and non-living components like air, water, soil, and sunlight.
-Together, all these components form an ecosystem that maintains balance on Earth.
+The system includes living and non-living components like air, water, soil, and sunlight, which together form an ecosystem that maintains balance on Earth.
 The NCERT Solutions are prepared by subject experts to help students score well in their exams.

 This Story also Contains